pauloharaujos/magento2-catalogfeed/README.md

 ## How does it works?

 Export your catalog to a XML file and use it to integrate with other platforms.
+You can find the file exported on the following directory: pub/media/catalogfeed/m2_catalog_feed.xml

 ## Install